Overview of the anti-discrimination laws

 - it happens in an area of public life covered by those laws – like when you’re applying for a job, renting a flat, buying things from shops, or dealing with government departments.

 If you believe you’ve been discriminated against, you can complain to the Human Rights Commission.
-If you can't resolve the problem with the Commission's help, your complaint could go to the Human Rights Review Tribunal.
+If you can’t resolve the problem with their help, your complaint could go to the Human Rights Review Tribunal.
 This Tribunal is like a court, and it can make various orders against the other person to put right what happened to you.
 In some cases, the Tribunal can tell them to pay you money (“damages”).

 As well as making discrimination illegal in many cases, the anti-discrimination laws in the Human Rights Act specifically ban sexual and racial harassment, and they also ban people from “inciting racial disharmony”.